jiujiezz/deephlapan/README.md

 # deephlapan

-A deep learning approach for predicting binding level between peptides and HLA Class I alleles
+DeepHLApan is a deep learning approach used for predicting binding affinity and level between peptides and HLA alleles.
+Based on the predcited results,researchers could identify potential neoantigens for tumor immunotherapy.

 ## Download